cm-jones/libdsc/README.md

 ## Description

-libdsc is an open-source C library featuring robust and efficient implementations of the following essential data structures:
+libdsc is an open-source C library featuring robust and efficient implementations of the following data structures:

-- Dynamic Arrays (Vectors): `include/dsc_vector.h`
+- Vectors
-- Stacks: `include/dsc_stack.h`
+- Stacks
-- Queues: `include/dsc_queue.h`
+- Queues
-- Singly Linked Lists: `include/dsc_list.h`
+- Linked Lists
-- Hash Sets: `include/dsc_set.h`
+- Hash Sets
-- Hash Maps: `include/dsc_map.h`
+- Hash Maps

-The APIs closely resemble those found in the C++ standard library, which provides familiarity and ease of use to C++ developers.
+Their interfaces closely resemble those found in the C++ standard library, which provides familiarity and ease of use to C++ developers.

 ## Version